Canadian Fire Rescue College

 Apply Now

-Operating a fire apparatus and managing a fire pump are critical responsibilities that demand precision, judgment, and advanced technical training.
-The NFPA 1002 Driver/Operator & Pump Operator Training Program at Canadian Fire Rescue College is designed to prepare firefighters to safely and effectively operate pumping apparatus in emergency and non-emergency conditions.
+Operating fire apparatus, managing fire pumps, and safely positioning and operating aerial devices are critical responsibilities that demand precision, judgment, and advanced technical training.
+The Apparatus Operations Training Program at Canadian Fire Rescue College prepares firefighters to safely and effectively operate fire department apparatus in emergency and non-emergency conditions.

-The Driver/Operator & Pump Operator program is suitable for currently serving firefighters seeking certification, as well as individuals looking to strengthen their qualifications in preparation for career firefighter recruitment.
-Graduates leave with training that supports department readiness, professional advancement, and safe emergency operations.
+The program is suitable for currently serving firefighters seeking apparatus operator certification, as well as qualified individuals looking to strengthen their credentials for firefighter recruitment and future advancement.
+Graduates leave with training that supports department readiness, professional development, and safer emergency vehicle operations.

-Explore the sections below to learn more about program structure, certifications, training delivery, and hands-on instruction.
+Explore the sections below to learn more about the three training levels, course schedules, certifications, admission requirements, delivery method, tuition, and hands-on instruction.

 Program Information